twinfoundation/auditable-item-graph/packages/auditable-item-graph-service/docs/reference/classes/AuditableItemGraphService.md

 • **options.vertexEntityStorageType?**: `string`

-The entity storage for vertices, defaults to "vertex".
+The entity storage for vertices, defaults to "auditable-item-graph-vertex".

 • **options.integrityImmutableStorageType?**: `string`